dangoldin/turo-automation/README.md

 # turo-automation
-Automate some common Turo work that I have to do manually
+Automate some common Turo work that I have to do manualy

+Run the script to download